Dangerous Goods

 2

-2.1 in ISO tanks must be removed within 24 hours of arrival.
+2.1 Substances in ISO tanks must be removed within 24 hours of arrival.

-All other class 2 not in ISO tanks must be removed within 72 hours.
+All other class 2 chemicals not in ISO tanks must be removed within 72 hours.

 Cargo may remain on vessel.

-Can be stowed for 72Hours, apart from ISO Tanks (24Hours)
+Can be stored in terminal for 72Hours, apart from ISO Tanks (24Hours)

 3

-Class 3 in ISO tanks must be removed within 24 hours.
+Class 3 substances in ISO tanks must be removed within 24 hours.

-Class 3 no ISO tanks must be removed within 72 hours.
+Class 3 substances not in ISO tanks must be removed within 72 hours.

 Cargo may remain on vessel.

-Can be stowed for 72Hours, apart from ISO Tanks (24Hours)
+Can be stored in terminal for 72Hours, apart from ISO Tanks (24Hours)

 4

-4.2 must be removed within 24 hours of arrival.
+4.2 Substances must be removed from terminal within 24 hours of arrival.

-All other class 4 must be removed within 72 hours.
+All other class 4 substances must be removed from terminal within 72 hours.

 Cargo may remain on vessel.

-All other class 4 can be stowed for 72 hours.
+All other class 4 substances can be stored in terminal for 72 hours.

 5

-All other class 5 must be removed within 72 hours.
+All other class 5 substances must be removed from terminal within 72 hours.

 Cargo may remain on vessel.